MEI Travel Banner Ad

 Interior design is modern and trendy.
 Venues include the boho beach club-inspired Dock House, old ship-themed bar The Loose Cannon, and The Red Room entertainment space.
 It also features one of the best nightclubs at sea — The Manor — complete with a mirror-clad “infinity room” hallway entrance.
 Virgin Voyages also debuted the cruise industry’s first on board tattoo parlor, aptly called Squid Ink.

 Virgin turned traditional cruise dining upside-down, as ships have no traditional buffet or main dining room.
-For a casual option, they instead feature The Galley with differently themed food stations that you can order via a server.
+For a casual option, they instead feature The Galley with differently themed food stations.

 Entertainment is another area where Virgin Voyages has set itself apart in the cruise industry.
 Shows include Duel Reality, a retelling of Romeo and Juliet with a circus twist, and It’s a Ship Show where an old-school variety hour meets a late-night talk show.